8ctavio/vergil/apps/docs/src/components/popup.md

 ### Popup props and events

 The `showPopup` function receives two parameters.
-First one is the popup component instance, i.e., the popup to show.
+First one is the popup component object, i.e., the popup to show.
 The second is an object with prop values and event handlers for `props` and `events` defined in the popup component.

 Thus, `defineProps` and `defineEmits` should be normally used in a popup component for two-way communication between the component and the API (`showPopup`).